ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-A CSP generator creates Content Security Policy headers for websites.
+This free online Content Security Policy generator (CSP generator) creates CSP headers for websites.
 CSP is a security feature that controls which resources a website can load.
-This tool helps you build, customize, and test CSP policies without writing code manually.
+This tool works as a browser-based CSP header generator that helps you build, customize, and test CSP policies without writing code manually.

 Websites face security threats like cross-site scripting attacks, clickjacking, and data injection.
 These attacks happen when malicious code runs on your site or when attackers trick users into clicking harmful links.
 CSP prevents these attacks by blocking unauthorized resources.
 The problem is that CSP syntax is complex.
 You must list every allowed source for scripts, styles, images, fonts, and more.
 One mistake can break your site or leave security gaps.

-This tool is for website developers, security professionals, and site administrators.
+This tool is for website developers, security professionals, and site administrators who want an online tool to create Content Security Policy headers without memorizing every directive.
 Beginners can use presets to get started quickly.
 Technical users can fine-tune policies for their specific needs.
 Professionals can audit existing policies and optimize them for better security.
 A related operation involves checking security headers as part of a similar workflow.

 Content Security Policy is a browser security feature.
 It tells browsers which sources are allowed to load resources on your page.
 Resources include JavaScript files, CSS stylesheets, images, fonts, and data connections.
 CSP works by blocking everything by default, then allowing only sources you explicitly permit.